More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

-Based on the average dwell time, you compare how the traffic from organic search results relates to other online marketing channels (SEO, email marketing, social media marketing, content marketing, banner & display advertising, ...).
-You also recognize which subpages should be revised and what effects your optimization measures have on the user experience (UX).
+Based on the average dwell time, you compare how the traffic of organic search results relates to other online marketing channels (SEO, email marketing, social media marketing, content marketing, banner & display advertising, ...).
+You also recognize which pages should be revised and what impact your optimization measures have on the user experience (UX).

-With the Google Search Console, Google Analytics, Matomo ans the use of Google Tag Manager you can monitor, measure and analyze this SEO KPI.
+With Google Search Console, Google Analytics, Matomo and the use of Google Tag Manager, you can monitor, measure and analyze this SEO KPI.

 8) Page speed and display problems

 The SEO KPI "Page Speed" belongs to the technical optimization.
 Not only the content has to be optimized, but also the technology has to be considered for your SEO strategy.
-Loading time should be as low as possible .
-Users who wait too long for the page to load will quickly leave the site.
+Loading times should be as short as possible .
+Users who wait too long for the pages to build will quickly leave the site.

-Nowadays, many users are mobile on the sites, so you need to make your website responsive and optimized as well and alter your Webdesign for smartphone and tablet.
-If the website has display problems, you will lose many potential customers.
+Nowadays, many users are mobile on the pages, so you also need to optimize your website responsive and make your Webdesign customize for smartphone and tablet.
+You will lose many potential customers if the website has display problems.
 Therefore, always pay attention to a modern and appealing design for the most important devices.
-Because Google now also includes the mobile version in the algorithm and thus influences the ranking in the search results.
+Google now also includes the mobile version in its algorithm and thus influences the ranking in the search results.

-The ideal loading time for the construction of your website is between 2 and 3 seconds.
+The ideal loading time for building your website is between 2 and 3 seconds.
 A longer loading time has a negative impact on the bounce rate, conversion rate and finally on your ranking.
 The faster the website builds up, the better for your SEO, the users and the Googlebot.